jrabello/linclass/README.md

 # linclass
 This project contains a custom implementation of rosenblatt's perceptron used for binary linear classification

-The dataset iris contains the following features used:
+The dataset iris contains the following features used to classify it as setosa or versicolor:
 - **sepal length**
 - **petal length**